papis/papis/doc/source/default_settings.rst

 .. papis-config:: multiple-authors-format

-    A format string for concatenating author fields into a string that can be used for display purposes or for building the ``author`` key for the document.
+    A format pattern for concatenating author fields into a string that can be used for display purposes or for building the ``author`` key for the document.
 For example, when retrieving automatic author information from services like `Crossref <https://www.crossref.org>`__, Papis builds the